Math Calculators

 5 : 6 = 30 : 36

-Proportions have a property that is very useful for calculating ratios – the cross-product property.
-This property states that the product of the means (the inner numbers of the proportion) is equal to the product of the extremes (the outer numbers of the proportion).
+Proportions possess a highly useful property for calculating unknown ratios: the cross-product property.
+This rule states that the product of the means (the inner numbers of the proportion) is always equal to the product of the extremes (the outer numbers of the proportion).

 Example 2

-Ratios or aspect ratios are often used to describe screen sizes and video dimensions.
+Ratios—specifically aspect ratios—are frequently used in technology to describe screen sizes and video dimensions.

-For example, cameras' most common 480p resolution is usually characterized by the 4 : 3 aspect ratio.
-The height of the video is smaller than the width and is equal to 480 pixels.
-What is the width of the video in pixels?
+For instance, a standard 480p camera resolution is typically characterized by a 4 : 3 aspect ratio.
+The height of the video is smaller than the width and is exactly 480 pixels.
+What is the exact width of the video in pixels?

 Solution

-We know that the aspect ratio is 4 : 3.
-This will be one of the ratios of the proportion.
-We also know that the height of the video is smaller than the width.
-Therefore, the height value will be the second value in the second proportion.
-Based on the given data, we can write the following proportion:
+We know the aspect ratio is 4 : 3, which serves as the first half of our proportion.
+We also know the height is the smaller value.
+Therefore, the height will be the second value in the equivalent ratio.
+Using this data, we can set up the following proportion:

 4 : 3 = Width : Height